-In this paper we have focussed on how the COVID-19 pandemic could affect the longevity of participants of defined benefit pension funds.
-However, when stress testing the funding strategies of your pension fund it is important to consider the holistic effects of a scenario on all risks to a fund.
-The events described in the scenarios in this paper will also have material effects on other fund risks, for example:
+In this paper we have focused on how the COVID-19 pandemic could affect the longevity of participants of defined benefit pension plans.
+However, when stress testing the funding strategies of your pension plan it is important to consider the holistic effects of a scenario on all risks to a plan.
+The events described in the scenarios in this paper will also have material effects on other plan risks, for example:

-- Funding bases: any damage to the world economy is likely to affect investment returns, bond yields and rates of inflation, with knock-on effects for liability calculations. - Investments: in addition to the jumps in asset prices seen early in 2020, investment returns may directly correlate to how well underlying businesses are affected by the pandemic. - Sponsor covenant: some industries have been severely adversely affected by the pandemic, other industries less so and some have even benefited from the situation.
-The financial strength of government agencies will also be linked to tax receipts, that will be affected by the wider economy.
+- Funding and accounting bases: any damage to the world economy is likely to affect investment returns, bond yields and rates of inflation, with knock-on effects for liability calculations. - Investments: in addition to the significant movements in asset prices seen early in 2020, investment returns may directly correlate to how underlying businesses are affected by the pandemic. - Strength of sponsor: some industries have been severely adversely affected by the pandemic, other industries less so and some have even benefited from the situation.
+The financial strength of government agencies will also be linked to tax revenues, that will be affected by the wider economy.